 RGB Values

 The RGB color scheme is one of the most used styling techniques in programming.
-Each color is defined by the different intensities of the base colors (Red, Green, Blue) the minimum allowed value for each of the three colors is 0 and maximum is 255.
+Each color is defined by the different intensities of the base colors (Red, Green, Blue) the minimum allowed value for each of the three colors is 0 and the maximum is 255.
 So, if the color code is (0,255,0) we know that the color is Green.

 Hexadecimal Values